 Give your vinegar a taste test after 4 weeks and continue to ferment until it’s to your liking.
 You want to give your batch plenty of time to ferment as it will go through stages of converting the sugars into alcohol and then into vinegar.
 The acetic bacteria will be at work.
 Technically, a finished ACV should have a ph between 2 & 3, so you can always check that with a ph tester.

 Finished apple scrap vinegar

 When it’s time to bottle, use a funnel to fill your chosen jars/bottles with the finished vinegar.
-These are my favorite for this kind of bottling.
+These are my favorites for this kind of bottling.
 Make sure they seal.
 If it has formed, you can remove and discard the “mother” before bottling, keep it in your vinegar bottles, or set it aside in a separate jar in the fridge to help innoculate another ferment.

 Since it is raw vinegar, it will continue to ferment very slowly and strengthen with age.
 It will keep indefinitely at room temperature, but if you want to maintain the same acidity and don’t plan on using it within a few months I recommend keeping it in the fridge.

 While not technically “apple cider vinegar”, apple scrap vinegar still contains that beneficial acetic acid that is known to aid in digestion, improve and balance skin pH, and help with weight loss.
 It will likely be slightly less acidic and a bit milder than traditional ACV but still loaded with health benefits, antibacterial properties, and delicious flavor.

 Use this vinegar in salad dressings, marinades, sauces, cleaning products, beauty products, tonics, and soups!

 Make sure you follow proper dilution when using it as a cleaner or in beauty products.